Philanthropy – Bill Wooten Endowment Fund

 • build community through collaborative efforts.

-In 2022, The Oregon Country Fair (OCF) Bill Wooten Endowment Fund awarded a total of $16,000 in grants to nonprofit organizations serving youth in the Fair’s neighboring Fern Ridge communities.
+In 2023, the Oregon Country Fair (OCF) Bill Wooten Endowment Fund has awarded a total of $15,000 in grants to nonprofit organizations serving youth in the Fair’s neighboring Fern Ridge communities.
 This funding tangibly represents the Fair’s deep appreciation of our home community.
-Endowment Fund supported projects reflect the Fair’s commitment to the arts, education, cultural diversity, peace, community building and the environment.
+Endowment Fund supported projects reflecting the Fair’s commitment to the arts, education, cultural diversity, peace, community building and the environment.

 - Culture Jam

-Fern Ridge area youth received scholarships to attend the arts-based Culture Jam empowerment camp for teenagers held each summer at the Fair site.
+Fern Ridge youth will receive scholarships to attend the eight-day arts-based Culture Jam empowerment camp for teenagers held each summer at the Fair site.
 The camp helps each youth discover their talents in a supportive environment.

 - Lane Arts Council

-Fern Ridge area children participated in a local “All About Art” immersive summer camp, which blends an exploration of ecology with exciting experiences in the visual and performing arts.
-Artwork produced by campers was featured during community showcase and gallery walk.
+Fern Ridge area children will be able to participate in a local “All About Art” immersive summer camp, which provides exciting experiences in the visual and performing arts.
+Artwork produced by campers will be featured during a community showcase for family, friends and community members.

-This collaborative project with Elmira High School provides an arts residency focusing on creative writing/spoken word performance.
+This collaborative project with Elmira High School will provide an arts residency focusing on creative writing/spoken word performance.
 Teachers welcome Wordcrafters’ residencies for their ability to engage students and enlarge their writing experience and skills – skills that help build school success.

 The annual Leslie Scott Imagine Grant Award is given to the funded project that best represents former Fair General Manager Leslie Scott’s contributions to the Fair, which included providing opportunities for youth, reaching out to our neighbors, and nurturing creativity.
-This year’s awardee is 90 x 30.
+This year’s awardee is Wordcrafters.

 The Fair also makes grants to social service agencies and nonprofit organizations in Oregon through both the Jill Heiman Vision Fund and the Board of Directors’ Donations Fund.
 To date, the Fair’s total philanthropic giving exceeds $1.5 million dollars.